 Step by Step Screen Printing the Sustainable Way

-With the popularity of our screen printed big bandanas (plus a whole bunch of new designs ahead) I figured it was about time that we do a blog all about screen printing.
+With the popularity of our screen printed big bandanas I thought it was about time that we share a blog on all things about screen printing.

 screen printing